Orange-OpenSource/hurl/docs/hurl.md

 A line starting with '*' means additional info provided by Hurl.

 If you only want HTTP headers in the output, -i, --include might be the option you're looking for.

+### -h, --help {#help}

+Usage help.
+This lists all current command line options with a short description.

 ### -V, --version {#version}